Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/consumer_insights.md

 ![Subscriptions example](/Images/marketplace/consumer_experience/ci_subscriptions.png)

-You can filter by products, subscriptions, and select a time range in 3 month increments (last 3 months, 4 to 6 monhts, 7 to 9 months, and 10 to 12 months).
+You can filter by products, subscriptions, and select a time range in 3 month increments (last 3 months, 4 to 6 months, 7 to 9 months, and 10 to 12 months).

 Click an individual item to see resource usage and quota for the subscription.